-Sweatshop is run by a team of culturally diverse arts practitioners including general manager, Winnie Dunn; director, Dr Michael Mohammed Ahmad; creative producers, Phoebe Grainer, Shirley Le and Stephen Pham; and graphic designers, Elaine Lim and Henry Lo.
+Sweatshop is run by a team of culturally diverse arts practitioners including general manager, Winnie Dunn; director, Dr Michael Mohammed Ahmad; creative producers, Phoebe Grainer, Hannah Donnelly, Shirley Le and Stephen Pham; and graphic designers, Elaine Lim and Henry Lo.

-Sweatshop: Western Sydney Literacy Movement is supported by Information + Cultural Exchange (I.C.E) and the Western Sydney University Writing and Society Research Centre.
-Sweatshop proudly works in partnership with Campbelltown City Council, SBS Voices, The Lifted Brow, the Sydney Writers’ Festival, the Emerging Writers’ Festival, Affirm Press and Diversity Arts Australia.
+Sweatshop: Western Sydney Literacy Movement is supported by Information and Cultural Exchange (I.C.E) and Campbelltown City Council.
+Sweatshop proudly works in partnership with SBS Voices, the Sydney Writers’ Festival, the Emerging Writers’ Festival, Affirm Press, Red Room Poetry and Diversity Arts Australia.

 Funding for Sweatshop is provided by the Australia Council for the Arts, Create NSW, the Packer Family Foundation and the Crown Resorts Foundation.